 At the top of Gaea’s Cliff, we got a dramatic revelation of what was waiting for us inside: a great magical whirlwind (presumably part of the Planet’s healing efforts) in the midst of a great crater.
-The party descended down the crater, and began to find the cloaked figures from earlier, which were beginning to die, most of which died on the spot (by the way, no sign of the two short ones here in any version!).
+The party descended down the crater, and began to find the cloaked figures from earlier, which were beginning to die, most of them on the spot (by the way, no sign of the two short ones here in any version!).
 Part-way through this section, I learn from RickyC’s playthrough that Tifa forces her way into the party if she’s not there already, having apparently crossed the Glacier and Cliffs on her own!
-Jeeze, Tifa, show us some of those wilderness survival skills when you’re actually in the party!
+Jeeze, Tifa, teach the rest of the party those wilderness survival skills!
 Continuing on our way, we found the Neo Bahamut Materia just lying around (you can see what I meant in the tutorial about these loose pieces of Summon materia taking the piss out of high-level spells) and finally arrived at the tornado.

 At this point, the game cut away to reveal that a Shinra airship was approaching, the company having presumably been informed of our location by Elena.
 On board were no less than Rufus and two of his highest-ranking lieutenants, Scarlet and Heidegger, not to forget Professor Hojo.
 They seemed to believe they had found the Promised Land, but Hojo said that this land was simply the designated place for the Reunion the cloaked figures had been talking about.

 Returning to the party, we found two more cloaked figures being thrown back by the tornado, killing them.
 We had to wait for the tornado to calm down, which strangely enough involves waiting for it to basically stop for a few seconds, even though it didn’t seem to stop in any previous room or viewing angle!
-At least the game makes the puzzle clear, though I admit that I, believing I had to jump while the tornado was still moving, kept jumping when the tornado was only partially faded instead of completely stopped.
+Once you see it, it’s pretty clear, but I, believing I had to jump while the tornado was still moving, kept jumping when the tornado was only partially faded instead of completely stopped.
 This forced us to keep fighting the same monster over and over.
 My bad.
 The next such wall had a “wave” pattern that we had to avoid, instead.

 We pushed on from here and found the remainder of the cloaked figures climbing a jagged cliff, many of them falling to their dooms, others falling dead on the path.
 Though a fair number (at least half a dozen) of the cloaked figures appeared on the last screen of the jagged path, once we had passed a second barrier wall, there were only two left alive.
-Speaking of the second wall, this one had a visible “wave” that served as an obstacle instead of waiting for the whole wall to fade.
 We found them facing Sephiroth, who killed them directly.
 Hearing the party’s arrival, Sephiroth said that “this body” had served its purpose and vanished, only for a voice to speak directly to the screen (telepathically, perhaps) saying that “our” mission was to deliver the Black Materia.
-When Cloud asked who the word “our” was referring to, the voice replied “Those who carry Jenova’s cells,” and suddenly Sepiroth re-appeared and cut down Cloud’s party members.
-This was purely cosmetic, however, as they were standing just fine as we entered a battle moments laer.
-Sephiroth turned on the party only for a battle to begin with JENOVA-Death.
+When Cloud asked who the word “our” was referring to, the voice replied, “Those who carry Jenova’s cells,” and suddenly Sepiroth re-appeared and cut down Cloud’s party members.
+This was purely cosmetic, thankfully, as they were standing just fine as we entered a battle moments later.
+Sephiroth turned on the party only for a battle to begin with Jenova-DEATH.

 At this point, Cloud collects the Black Materia, but Tifa insists he pass it off to someone who was out of the party, causing the whole party to appear for a conference.
-We gave the Black Materia to Red XIII.
+We choose to give the Black Materia to Red XIII.
 I was in control at the time and I’ll admit that I didn’t so much “think” about this decision very much.
-You see, the ledge below Red in this scene had a hard border (screenshot below), and I figured that that meant I couldn’t interact with any of the party members positioned below it.
+You see, Red was standing on a ledge, next to us but away from the rest of the party, and I figured that that meant I couldn’t interact with any of the party members positioned below it.
 I don’t know where my mind was on that, because it wasn’t true and you can talk to everyone in the party.
 That said, apparently only Red and Barret will accept the Materia, everyone else having their own excuses.
 Oo!
 Ooo!
 I’ve got an idea.
 Let’s give it to the traitor cat.

-Actually, it’s not entirely clear if we are supposed to be taking Sephiroth at his word, because he actually overshoots the real fact of the matter by several degrees by implying that Cloud might not actually be Cloud of Nibelheim, but that the original Cloud died ages ago and this “Cloud” was supposedly a Jenova shapeshifter in the form of an adult Cloud, based on Tifa’s memories.
+Actually, it’s not entirely clear if we are supposed to be taking Sephiroth at his word, because he actually overshoots the real fact of the matter by several degrees?
+See, he implies that Cloud might not actually be Cloud of Nibelheim, but that the original Cloud died ages ago and this “Cloud” is supposedly a Jenova shapeshifter that took on Cloud’s appearance, basing its memories on memories absorbed from Tifa through infection.
 This is a classic bluff technique on both the part of Sephiroth and the part of the writers: bluff high with the aim of achieving something less radical than your bluff, but higher than you would have gotten away with.
 It’s like a TV show including something deliberately controversial so that the censors will censor the bluff, overlooking something genuinely important to the plot they might have censored on any other day.
 FFVII is proposing something outrageous so that once you get to the simpler (if still somewhat absurd) truth of the matter, it retains its shock but comes accompanied with relief designed to help you overlook the fact that it’s still absurd.
 In any event, I don’t know if Sephiroth is telling the truth about Jenova absorbing memories or not, because parts of his story genuinely are bullshit.

 Cloud then recounts the events of the flashback to prove that he really was there, before he suddenly realizes he has no memory of joining SOLDIER, much less reaching 1st Class.
-The way he phrases it, I initally couldn’t help but suspect from his phrasing that he was realizing just how silly it was that he believed that a sixteen-year-old like himself was able to hit SOLDIER 1st Class so young.
-Buuuuuuut then I remember that Zack was 15 even in Crisis Core and I just end up scowling a little.
+The way he phrases it, I initially couldn’t help but suspect from his phrasing that he was realizing just how silly it was that he believed that a sixteen-year-old like himself was able to hit SOLDIER 1st Class so young.
+Buuuuuuut then I remembered that Zack was 15 even in Crisis Core and I just ended up just scowling.

 (Fun fact – or at least it’s fun to me: inside the data, the vision of the fire really is a new room, an in-data copy of the Kalm flashback fire, just like how this vision is a copy made by Sephiroth.
-But the visions of the gates of Nibelheim are actually the real gates of Nibelheim.
+But the visions of the gates of Nibelheim are actually the real gates of Nibelheim!
 In fact, so are the gates seen in Cloud’s flashback in Kalm!
 The player is simply picked up out of the game and plopped down on the other side of the planet, in the real Nibelheim, if only for that one room!)

 Now, come sit over here and I’m going to tell you a little something about how this Journal was written.
 As I said earlier, Kyle wrote some of the notes for this section, and I didn’t get a chance to read them until I sat down to write this first draft.
 When I got started, I skimmed his section of notes, and one line in particular caught my eye: it was a short, blunt description that Kyle had jotted down without any context.
 I do the same thing from time to time and Kyle’s presumably seen it, and so I know just what Kyle was thinking: this is a scene that can be described in just one sentence of commentary and so doesn’t need any context to explain what it was describing besides its position in the document.
 A scene I would be able to 100% identify when I got to it.
 And once I got back to this scene, when Red XIII did the very last thing he was supposed to do under any circumstances, and I became positive that this is what Kyle was referring to when he wrote: “Our group is full of idiots.”

 We got the answer to that in a pre-rendered sequence, as the egg-like Materia descends towards the ground and reveals that Sephiroth is encased inside.
-Indeed, Sephiroth has been here since not long after Nibelheim It seems that the events of Crisis Core were just as fatal as you’d expect them to be, and Sephiroth came here to be healed along with the Planet’s wound.
+Indeed, Sephiroth has been here since not long after Nibelheim.
+It seems that the events of Crisis Core were just as fatal as you’d expect them to be, and Sephiroth came here to be healed along with the Planet’s wound.
 The big twist is that the “Sephiroth” we’ve been seeing all throughout the game hasn’t been Sephiroth, but the escaped main body of Jenova from Shinra HQ, and that it’s been dropping body parts behind it to serve as the Jenova boss battles.
 In attempting to chase this fake Sephiroth, Cloud was actually attempting to fulfill the Jenova Reunion all along.
 Ironically, this means that many of the famous incidents accredited to Sephiroth in the story, including his massacre at Shinra HQ and even his killing of Aeris, were actually the fault of Jenova all along.
-Or, at least they are depending on your personal theory on how much control Sephiroth had over Jenova herself?
+Or rather, I suppose that depends on how much control Sephiroth had over Jenova herself?
 It seems like that level of control is considerable, since Sephiroth is the reason the Reunion happened at the north pole in the first place, but I still think it’s a little curious how rarely people mention that Jenova was the one who really killed Aeris?
 It’s hardly a problem, I just think it’s a little odd?